-- Leave jewelry at home!!
+- Leave jewelry at home!
 (Watch or simple ring/earrings are OK) - Scrubs for medical professionals - Lightweight sleepwear - Socks/Undergarments - Lightweight skirts, slacks, jeans, capris, shorts please avoid short shorts - Cool, loose-fitting shirts please avoid thin/spaghetti strap tank tops - Windbreaker/rain gear (optional) - One outfit suitable for Sunday church: Women skirt/dress and ensure your shoulders are covered; Gentleman - pants and a short sleeved polo or button down shirt.
-Dress shoes are not needed. - Hat for sun protection - Bathing suit - Shoes: Old shoes or tennis shoes or work boots; sturdy sandals such as Keen, Teva, Chaco; flip flops for shower (optional) - Reminder that laundry service is available.
+Dress shoes are not needed. - Hat for sun protection - Bathing suit - Shoes: Old tennis shoes or work boots; sturdy sandals; flip flops for shower (optional) - Reminder that laundry service is available.
 If you utilize this service please remember to include this in a tip at the end of the week.
 A suggested amount is \$5 for the week.